 Some of the Disney live-action remakes stick their landing.
 Others fumble for footing.
-Mulan lands among Aladdin, Beauty and the Beast, and Jungle Book aka the best of the bunch.
-All the authenticity of the animated classic, with the creativity of a real-life, grounded interpretation.
+Mulan lands almost among Aladdin, Beauty and the Beast, and Jungle Book aka the best of the bunch.
+It struggles to convey all of the authenticity of the animated classic, but it’s so alive with the creativity of a real-life, grounded interpretation.

 6. Sheer Wow Factor

 To say that the scope of the film is impressive would be an understatement.
 The natural beauty depicted throughout this is inspiring.
 The color story is vivid.
 The action flows, but it’s accompanied by a lot of emotional beats that don’t feel forced in any capacity.
 Disney’s most visually beautiful live-action film to date, bar none.

 5. Easter Eggs

 From the moment the film began and I saw the Shanghai Disneyland Enchanted Storybook Castle in the opening sequence, I knew that there would be a lot of details to watch for.
 Listen to the score and script alike carefully for nods to our favorite Mulan songs from the animated feature film.
 Bonus points if you can point out a cameo from Ming-Na Wen, the voice of the animated Mulan.